DeanFeathers/odin-recipies/README.md

 # Skills used in creating this Project
 * Using funadamental knowledge of HTML tags
-* Linking my webpage using relativ links
+* Linking my webpage using relative links
 * Adding images to the webpage